Keep butts out of our Bay

 But we can’t get there unless concerned people just like you raise their voices.
-Help us turn the tide on cigarette pollution.
-Watch this video and tell your city’s leaders to adopt and enforce an outdoor smoking ban.
+Help us turn the tide on cigarette pollution by telling your city’s leaders to adopt and enforce an outdoor smoking ban.

 I’m one of many Bay Area residents concerned about the effects of cigarette litter on our environment, wildlife, and water quality.

 Rather than spending millions of dollars to clean up this mess, our city should eliminate cigarette litter at the source by adopting an outdoor smoking ban or more effectively enforcing the policies we already have in place.
 Limiting outdoor smoking will keep our citizens and our environment safe and our creeks clean and beautiful.